Food is a love language! And a powerful reinforcer.

 These are your top tier treats to use when you really need something good!

 Blocks of cheese are an easy & affordable high-value treat that can be cut into tiny pieces.
-Calories vary, but this one is 110 cal/ ounce.
+Calories vary.

-String cheese - this is a great option for when you want to just grab something & go!
-String cheese is easy to tear up into tiny pieces quickly.
-Calories vary, but on average they're about 80 cal/ stick.
+String cheese - a great option for when you want to just grab something & go!
+Calories vary,.

-Hot dogs can be an easy & affordable high value treat for many dogs!
-Be sure to cut them up into tiny pieces.
-Calories vary, but this particular package has 130 cal/ hot dog.
+Hot dogs are easy & affordable high value treat for many dogs.
+Cut them up into tiny pieces.
+Calories vary.

 Deli turkey is easy to tear into tiny pieces & very desirable to many dogs.
-Calories vary, but on average it has about 25 cal/ ounce.
+Calories vary.

-Beef liver is usually a big hit with dogs!
+Beef liver is usually a big hit with dogs.
 I love these specific ones because they are pre cut to be tiny!
-Each treat is only 0.17 kcals, which makes these a super low calorie treat!
-Beef liver is high in Vitamin A and copper, though, so be sure to use these in moderation to keep your dog's diet balanced.
+0.17 kcal/ treat.
+Beef liver is high in Vitamin A and copper, so use these in moderation to keep your dog's diet balanced.

 Ava's Pet Palace Salmon Treats - these single ingredient treats have a strong salmon smell that most dogs love.
-These are a bit bigger, so keep that in mind.
+A bit bigger.
 18 kcal/ treat.

-Redbarn Rolled Dog Food - These meat rolls are a complete & balanced food, unlike Happy Howie's, and they are more smelly & crumbly. kcal/ one inch of roll: Beef-329 kcal.
+Redbarn Rolled Dog Food - These meat rolls are a complete & balanced food.
+These are more smelly & crumbly than Happy Howie's. kcal/ one inch of roll: Beef-329 kcal.
 Chicken-312 kcal.
 Lamb-351 kcal.

-Instinct Freeze-Dried Raw Meals - The unique texture of these morsels is similar to puffcorn, easy to break apart, and popular among many dogs.
-This food is complete & balanced.
-Calories vary between recipes, but the chicken is 68 kcal/ quarter cup.
+Instinct Freeze-Dried Raw Meals - Unique puffy texture, easy to break apart, and complete & balanced.
+Chicken recipe: 68 kcal/ quarter cup.

 Beef tripe - these single ingredient treats are a nice small size, can be broken apart even smaller & smell so strong your dog is sure to love them.
-I have found these to be very high value for nearly every dog I've met.
+I have found these to be a hit with nearly every dog I've met.
 155 cal/ ounce.

-Ziwi Peak Steamed & Dried Food - This food is complete & balanced!
-Calories vary between recipes- this kind is 305 kcal/ cup.
+Ziwi Peak Steamed & Dried Food - This food is complete & balanced.
+Calories vary between recipes- this recipe is 305 kcal/ cup.

 Ziwi Peak Air Dried Food - This food is complete & balanced, has a jerky like texture and comes in small pieces that are easy to break up.
-I find most dog LOVE the tripe & lamb, but be warned: it is smelly!
-Calories vary between recipes- this kind is 465 kcal/ cup.
+I find most dog LOVE the tripe & lamb, but be warned: it stinks!
+Calories vary between recipes- this recipe is 465 kcal/ cup.

 Bark Pouch Lickable Dog Treats - With recipes like sardines & cream cheese, salmon & ricotta, and beef & liverwurst, your dog is sure to love these!
 Calories vary.
 Salmon & ricotta is the lowest calorie option, at 60 kcal per 50 gram pouch.